drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 ## Making Positron work for you

-Firstly, you might want to have a peak at the [documentation](https://github.com/posit-dev/positron/wiki), which has some excellent information on how to get started.
+Firstly, you might want to have a peek at the [documentation](https://github.com/posit-dev/positron/wiki), which has some excellent information on how to get started.
 I'll go through some of the things I've done to make Positron work for me.

 ### Extensions